RobinTuladhar/RobinTuladhar/README.md

 **About Me!**

 - 👨🏽‍💻 I recently graduated from Herald College with a Bachelor's degree in Information Technology.
-- 😀 I am a Graduate Teaching Assistant(GTA) at Herald College Kathmandu.
+- 😀 Academic Tutor at Herald College Kathmandu.
 - 🌱 My interests include Data Science, Machine Learning, and Business
 - 🤔 I'm currently pursuing a path toward being a Data Scientist.
 - 💬 Ask me about anything, I would love to answer!